|

 covered market places.

-A couple of my favourites are the little
+A couple of personal favourites: the little

 gathering of stalls at Rue Buci is in the Latin Quarter, a few